DS105 2025-2026 Autumn Term Icon

 Task 04 πŸ“ STORYTELLING Report Creation 20 min Create markdown report with embedded figures

 πŸ’‘ Today’s Design: You’ll learn to navigate seaborn documentation independently.
 Even if AI helps you with syntax, always verify it against the official documentation.
-This is a real-world skill!
+Reading technical documentation is a core data science skill!

 Task 01: Your First Plot (25 min)